c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 ## Bluetooth Commands
 ### Bluetooth communication command syntax
+This Bluetooth communication syntax is develop to handle various propose features for interacting with companion apps.
+As the serial communication transmits with raw strings, complex commands would not be possible without a standard protocol shared by both components, as such the following protocol was developed.

 The entire transmission string in __JSON__ object format consist of 3 main parts:
 ```JSON
 {